Nanofus/novel.js/README.md

 ```
 A truth value:
 ```
-That you have over 24 swords is obviously [equ inv.sword>24].
+That you have over 24 swords is obviously [print inv.sword>24].
 ```
 See [Formats for statements and commands](#formats-for-statements-and-commands) for all possible values you can display.